About Scooters as a Vehicle Class

 Free use of parking garages.
 You can ride around the gate or through a pedestrian access point.

-Scooters are vastly safer than bicycles #
+Scooters and bicycles #

 - all forms of signaling to other road users on a bicycle is challenging. sometimes it’s nice to have a brake light and turn signals. on a bicycle, if I’m slowing and making a right-hand turn, I cannot signal to anyone else that I am slowing down, and I have to remove a hand from the handlebar and the brake lever, to wave about what direction I’m turning, and then I have to do the turn.

 - Scooters have a low center of gravity and more mass than a bycycle, so adding another person to a scooter feels much less challenging than a person on a bicycle.
+It was intimidating, but I once carried a 180lb friend AND 50 lbs of his stuff, plus me, on my scooter.

 - Scooters have built in headlights and high beams, and built in power systems for those lights, and they are not removable, so there’s no theft risk of leaving the lights on your scooter when not at the scooter, and there’s never a time when you might want to use the vehicle but won’t have lights with you.